 Optional Practical Training

-This type of authorization requires an application to United States Citizen and Immigration Services (USCIS) after approval from International Engagement.
+This type of authorization requires an application to United States Citizen and Immigration Services (USCIS) after approval from International Experiences.
 The process can take 90 days or more to receive the work authorization permit.
 There is a limit of 12 months of full time OPT unless you qualify for STEM OPT.

 Application

 You can apply as early as 90 days before you complete your program.
 The latest USCIS can receive your application is 30 days after the program completion date.
 OPT applications must be submitted to USCIS within 30 days of receiving the OPT I-20.
-Make an appointment with International Engagement and bring the documents listed below at the time of your appointment.
+Make an appointment with International Experiences and bring the documents listed below at the time of your appointment.

 Application Requirements: